vic-ma/website/content/posts/2025-05-14-introduction.md

 * Are the words interesting?
 * Are there any words that are so uncommon as to feel unfair?
 * Does the puzzle have a good variety of parts of speech?
-* Is the grid symmetrical?
+* Is the grid rotationally symmetric?
 * Are there any unchecked squares?